2024 International Conference Agenda

 CONCURRENT BREAKOUT SESSIONS

-ACADEMIC-INDUSTRY PARTNERSHIPS: BEST PRACTICES FROM THE WASHINGTON, DC METRO CAPITAL REGION
+ACADEMIC-INDUSTRY PARTNERSHIPS: BEST PRACTICES FROM THE WASHINGTON, DC METRO CAPITAL REGION (The Ledger - Sixth South)

 Driving the technology economy through collaborative partnerships, these speakers will highlight the importance of relationship building to produce talent and industry connections at these two DC Metro place-based innovation communities: Fuse at Mason Square in Northern Virginia and the National Cybersecurity and Connectivity Learning Lab.
 As satellite institutional facilities, discussion will include governance structures and community outreach strategies to shape their attraction and acceptance.